David Santiago: Florida House of Representatives

 In 2012, the legislative districts were redrawn, and incumbent State Representative Dorothy Hukill was unable to seek re-election, creating an open seat in the 27th District, which stretches from Oak Hill to DeBary.
 Santiago ran in the open seat and faced George Trovato in the Republican primary, whom he easily defeated with 65% of the vote.
 In the general election, Santiago was initially set to face Dennis Mulder, the Democratic nominee and the former Mayor of Deltona.
 The Florida Democratic Party was targeting the district because it has a substantial registration advantage, but in August, Mulder abruptly dropped out of the race, citing his son's deteriorating health.
 The Volusia County Democratic Party was forced to find a replacement, eventually voting to nominate their Chairman, Phil Giorno, who previously served as a member of the Volusia County Council, over DeBary Mayor Bob Garcia and former congressional candidate Nicholas Ruiz.
 Santiago declared, "The race hasn't changed.
 My campaign has never been about my opponent.
 It's about getting Florida back on track."
 Ultimately, Santiago was elected over Giorno, winning his first term in the legislature with 55% of the votes to Giorno's 45%.

 Santiago was term-limited from the House in 2020, after serving four terms.

+2020 Volusia County Tax Collector campaign

+In 2020, Santiago was a candidate for the newly established position of tax collector of Volusia County.
+He was defeated in the Republican primary by Will Roberts.

+Volusia County Council

+In November 2022, Santiago was elected to the Volusia County Council from the 5th district, succeeding Fred Lowry.